Contributors from members of the Copper team

 There are few things more frustrating than poor customer communication—being put on hold for 10, 20, 30 minutes; being treated like gold by a salesperson only to become chopped liver once you’ve officially become a customer; never hearing back from that support ticket you submitted last week.

 Offer customers multiple ways to communicate with you, including phone, email, social media and live chat.
-And be available to your contacts, no matter which stage of the funnel they’re in.
+And be available to your contacts and potential loyal customers, no matter which stage of the funnel they’re in.

 5. Empathize with your customers and prospects.